Christian Bethancourt Player Props: Rays vs. Athletics

-On Friday, Christian Bethancourt (coming off going 0-for-3) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 6:40 PM ET.
+On Saturday, Christian Bethancourt (on the back of going 1-for-3 with a home run and an RBI) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Nationals.
+He hit a home run while going 1-for-3 in his last game against the Athletics.

 Christian Bethancourt Game Info & Props vs. the Athletics